-Financial liabilities are mainly composed of deposits from central banks, from other credit institutions and from Customers.
-These liabilities are initially measured at fair value, which normally refers to the consideration received, net of transaction costs, and are subsequently stated at amortised cost, in accordance with the effective interest rate method on a straight-line basis.
+Financial liabilities are mainly composed of deposits from central banks, other credit institutions and customers' deposits.
+These liabilities are initially measured at fair value, which normally refers to the consideration received, net of transaction costs, and are subsequently stated at amortized cost, in accordance with the effective interest rate method on a straight-line basis.

-Changes in the fair value of financial liabilities arising from changes in the entity's own credit risk are recognised in equity unless this accounting treatment results in an accounting mismatch.
+Changes in the fair value of financial liabilities arising from changes in the entity's own credit risk are recognized in equity unless this accounting treatment results in an accounting mismatch.
 Subsequent reclassifications of these changes to profit or loss are not permitted, including on the repurchase of these liabilities.

-2.7.
+2.6.
 Equity instruments